edward-designer/edward-designer/README.md

 My unique blend of skills in design and coding allow me to create creative and engaging UI for websites and applications with attention to details.
 I love to work in fast-moving environments with a mission to making this world a better place - one component at a time.

-I have completed several real-world projects with hundreds of active users every day such as [Octoprice](https://octopriceuk.vercel.app/) and [Nextrains](https://nextrains.netlify.app/)
+I have completed several real-world projects with hundreds of active users every day such as [Octoprice](https://octopriceuk.vercel.app/) and [Nextrains](https://nextrains.netlify.app/) with React/Tailwind/NextJS/ReactQuery stack.

 <!---
 edward-designer/edward-designer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.